 If you send a coupon code via email and a user doesn’t see it, they can lose out on potential savings.
 Even if you add a big notice on your homepage, a lot of visitors might overlook it.

 In our experience, customers that find out they could’ve gotten a discount on their purchases but didn’t aren’t a particularly happy lot.
-They might be more likely to complain and less likely to buy from you again in the future.
+They might be more likely to complain and less likely to buy again.

 Ideally, you’d like to avoid both scenarios.
 A smart way to do so is to configure WooCommerce to add discounts programmatically.
 In other words, if a purchase fulfills a set of specific conditions, it gets a discount without users needing to do any extra work.